MyPortugalHoliday.com

 The best independent guide to Central Portugal

-Coimbra, Portugal in 2024: an independent travel guide
+Coimbra, Portugal in 2025: an independent travel guide

-As a tourist, there are three distinct aspects to Coimbra; the modern city, the university and the ancient past.
+As a tourist, there are three distinct aspects to Coimbra: the modern city, the university and the ancient past.
+Modern Coimbra is a city energised by its large student population, boasting a colourful nightlife and flourishing artisanal scene.

-The university brings the heritage, awe-inspiring faculty buildings and deep-rooted traditions of one of the world’s oldest universities.
-Finally, there is ancient Coimbra, with Moorish fortifications, Gothic religious buildings and tales of legends and miracles.
+The university brings the heritage, awe-inspiring faculty buildings and deep-rooted traditions of one of the world's oldest universities.
+Finally, there is ancient Coimbra, with its Moorish fortifications, Gothic religious buildings and tales of legends and miracles.

 Coimbra Portugal